smerth/gulp-4-site-builder-jade-coffeescript-bootstrap/readme.md

 .atomignore - useful to exclude annoying files from the Atom finder side-bar if you use Atom Text Editor

-config.rb - useful if you want to explicitly define your ruby and gems for use with compass to process SASS. ([see note below](#compass))
+config.rb - useful if you want to explicitly define your ruby and gems for use with compass to process SASS.

 .ruby-version - you might want to specify a ruby-version (in which case chruby is nice way to control your ruby version on a per project basis.)